 Yes that's right, expensive super insulation and super tight air sealing isn't necessary.
-They may be good ideas for comfort or air quality but they are not the best economical options for Net Zero Retrofits.
+They may be good ideas for comfort or air quality but they may not be the best economical options for Net Zero Retrofits.

-In fact only very poorly insulated areas of your house require additional insulation and poorly sealed houses (think drafty farmhouse level of leaking) require additional sealing.
+In fact only poorly insulated areas of your house require additional insulation and poorly sealed houses require additional sealing.

 Consider this graph showing the energy rate costs for various fossil fuels, renewable fuels and energy conservation measures.

 The fossil fuels costs are shown in red, renewable fuels costs in green, electricity and an electrically driven heat pump and electric resistance heating is in blue as they both have renewable fuels (hydro, wind, solar) and fossil fuel (natural gas) components and lastly energy conservation measures are in yellow.
 The list of energy conservation measures is not exhaustive but shows the measures we are most likely to find in the houses we analyze.
 Note that the fossil fuel costs are highly dependent on the region one lives in and varies somewhat by the time of the analysis.
 These figures are for March 2020 at Ottawa, Ontario, Canada.

 The energy conservation measures cost or Levelized Cost of Energy Conservation (LCOEC) is calculated by taking the overall costs of the initial conservation measure and it's maintenance costs in dollars (CAN) over the life of the measure and dividing these by the total amount of energy conserved during the life of the measure to produce a $/kWh figure that can be compared to the fossil and renewable fuel costs.
 These costs vary marginally for different regions and somewhat by manufacturer and contractor.